Skip to the content

 Does Texas have state income tax?

 Texas does not have a state income tax, making it a financial haven for many expats and businesses.
 This tax-friendly policy attracts entrepreneurs, remote workers and retirees looking to maximise their income.
-The Lone Star State generates revenue to fund public services like schools, roads, and emergency services through other means, such as combined state and local sales tax (one of the country's highest at 8.2%), property taxes and business franchise levies
+The Lone Star State generates revenue to fund public services like schools, roads, and emergency services through other means, such as combined state and local sales tax (one of the country's highest at 8.2% as of 2026), property taxes and business franchise levies

 Without state income tax, residents have more disposable income for local goods and services, such as entertainment, retail and dining.
 This, in turn, supports the Texan economy by increasing demand, encouraging growth and creating jobs.
 Thanks to zero business state taxes, Texas is an increasingly favoured location for new companies looking to minimise operational costs.
 The state's business-friendly environment, tax incentives, and low regulatory burdens make it a hotspot for tech startups, manufacturing, and energy companies.